-Ironically, this great main feature (and it IS great!) is also the thing that critics of Contena focus on.
-This is because Contena DOES primarily curate this information from a range of job boards (such as ProBlogger Jobs) that are freely available to those who know where to find them.
+Ironically, the main job listings feature is the thing that critics of Contena often focus on.
+This is because Contena DOES primarily curate its information from a range of job boards (such as ProBlogger Jobs) that are freely available to those who know where to find them.

-I shall move on to why I think the people making this criticism are wrong shortly – but first, we’ll look at some of the other features.
+I shall move on to why I think the people making this criticism may be missing the point shortly – but first we’ll look at some of the other features.

 In addition to listing writing jobs from a multitude of sources, Contena further adds to the information with a “Quality Score,” an indication of typical rates, where this information is known, and additional “Contena Intelligence” about the role, including alerts as to when a company is advertising more than one writing job.